iandix/linbox/README.md

 -------
 * Installed VS Code from Microsoft repo as a Debian package (in oposition to a Snap installation)
 * Installed Miniconda3 from the Anaconda repo (no conda init, .bashrc adjusted manually)
+* No Git installation required in principle (VS Code has Git embedded)